Mozilla Foundation: MZLA Technologies Corporation

+Mozilla Ventures

+On November 2, 2022, Mozilla announced the establishment of Mozilla Ventures, an impact investing venture capital fund which "supports early-stage startups whose products or technologies advance the values in the Mozilla Manifesto."
+It was established with an initial US$35 million, and followed over a decade of prior investments by Mozilla into startups.

 Financing

 The Mozilla Foundation is funded by donations and 2% of annual net revenues from the Mozilla Corporation, amounting to over US$8.3 million in 2016.

 Initial funding in 2003 came from AOL, which donated US$2 million, and from Mitch Kapor who donated US$300,000.
 The group has tax-exempt status under section 501(c)(3) of the U.S. tax code, though the Mozilla Corporation subsidiary is taxable.

 In 2006, the Mozilla Foundation received US$66.8 million in revenues, of which US$61.5 million is attributed to "search royalties" from Google.

-From 2004 to 2014, the foundation had a deal with Google to make Google Search the default in the Firefox browser search bar and hence send it search referrals; a Firefox themed Google search site was also made the default home page of Firefox.
+From 2004 to 2014, the foundation had a deal with Google to make Google Search the default in the Firefox browser search bar and hence send it search referrals; a Firefox-themed Google search site was also made the default home page of Firefox.
 The original contract expired in November 2006.
 However, Google renewed the contract until November 2008 and again through 2011.
 On December 20, 2011, Mozilla announced that the contract was once again renewed for at least three years to November 2014, at three times the amount previously paid, or nearly US$300 million annually.
 Approximately 90% of Mozilla's royalties revenue for 2014 was derived from this contract.

 In November 2014, Mozilla signed a five-year partnership (effective December 2014) with Yahoo!, making Yahoo!
 Search the default search engine for Firefox in North America.
 This partnership came with an annual price tag of US$375 million to be paid by Yahoo! or its acquirer in the event of an acquisition.
 There was also a clause stating that Mozilla reserved the right to terminate the deal early if it did not want to work with the acquirer, but the acquirer would still have to pay Mozilla the full sum per year until 2019.
 The default search engine in Russia will be Yandex, and in China, Baidu.

 In November 2017, however, Mozilla announced that it was switching back to Google as the default search engine.
 This represented an early termination of its Yahoo partnership.

 People

+Nabiha Syed was named the executive director of the Mozilla Foundation on May 15, 2024.